district0x/graphql-query/README.md

 ```

-### Name Transformation
+### Keywords Transformation
 Sometimes you may want to preserve namespaces on fields and transform them into your own graphql-friendly format.
-For this purpose, this library contains: `*transform-name-fn*`.
+For this purpose, this library contains: `*kw->gql-name*`.
 By default, this functions equals to core's `name` function.
-You can change this function globally with `set!` or just for a single query by passing it as `:transform-name-fn`.
+You can change this function globally with `set!` or just for a single query by passing it as `:kw->gql-name`.

 ```clojure
 ;; Example of simplistic custom transform function